 3. Frozen chicken nuggets and fish fingers

 Quite a few of my friends listed kid-favourite chicken nuggets and fish fingers as a go-to dinner.
-While most felt a little guilty about serving this not-that-healthy freezer option, they also felt that some nights call for them.
+While most felt a little guilty about serving this not-that-healthy freezer option, they also felt that some nights called for them.

 4. Sausages and couscous